Nondisclosure Agreements (NDAs)

 • University Counsel

-• the Office of Research Integrity
+• The Office of Research Integrity

 • Environmental Health & Safety

-• the Office of Export Control
+• The Office of Export Controls

 4. Negotiate with the other party.
 The PI will be copied on all correspondence.